 If you are nervous about an upcoming interview, preparing can help ease your mind and give you the confidence you need to make a great impression.
 Here are some tips to help.

 Do your research.
 Before you go to your interview, research the company so you understand its needs, values and culture.
 The best place to find this information is on the company’s website and social media sites.
-You may also consider an informational interview, which could give you insight into the industry and the organization.
+You may also consider an informational interview, which could provide insight into the industry and organization.

 Practice answering questions.
-Research how to answer basic interview questions and practice in front of the mirror or with a friend or family member.
+Research how to answer basic interview questions.
+Then practice in front of the mirror or with a friend, family member or SECO career coach.
 Interviewers typically ask candidates about their interest in the job and company, career goals, job skills and communication skills.
 These resources will give you an idea of what to expect:

 - Common interview questions